 Where there are tragedies, there are stories.
 They need to be told and revisited until the tensions are released and horrors are put into perspective.
 Untold stories kept bottled up result in emotional shut down.
 Children and adults both suffer from the unreleased stress.

 Not everything gets told correctly, however.
 And sometimes the stories are made up, not just embellishments, but outright fabrications.
 “Get your story straight” can mean a warning to someone who is publishing the news.
 But to people who are telling tales it means to remember the details and be sure to tell them the same way each time they repeat the story or they will be caught in a lie.

-They didn’t have to make things up about Jesus either.
+The writers of the Gospels didn’t have to make things up about Jesus either.
 The real stories were amazing enough without embellishments.
 Think of His birth, His miracles, the resurrection and ascension!
 And we don’t have to worry about their accuracy.
 There were so many eyewitnesses to the events.
 It’s what happened.
 They were there!

 But I have enough… enough to believe He’s my Savior, God’s one and only Son… enough to know He gives me life.

 And I have my own story, my personal “I was there” account of what He has done for me, through me, in me.
 It’s the one I’m emotionally charged with, the one I can share without worrying about getting my story straight... because it’s true.

 The real challenge is to remember to tell His story with the same eagerness as if it had just happened.
 After all, for those who haven’t heard it or haven’t heard it in a grace-filled way, it has just happened for them!